 This LibGuide provides links to resources about copyright and "fair use" of copyrighted materials.
 It was initially created to help faculty decide what materials they could include in their in-person, online, and hybrid courses.
-It is provided for your information but hasn't been approved by a lawyer.
+It is provided for your information but has not been approved by a lawyer.
 The ARL guidelines found in the "Know Your Copy Rights" brochure will be referred to below have been legally vetted.

 Copyright law has several purposes.
 It's designed to help authors control the use of their work in order to get credit for, and profit from, that work.
 This means that the author has the first right to copy their material and to distribute it.
 It's also designed to move intellectual property into the public domain eventually, so that society at large can profit from these materials.